 In cases where a business denies a consumer’s request to delete under a specific exception, the business shall undergo the following process:

 Complying with the right to deletion requests under CCPA using manual methods requires a lot of time, resources and capital.
 Even then, organizations may risk non-compliance because of human error.

 This could be a financial disaster for organizations and tarnish their reputation.
 To avoid non-compliance and fulfill these requests in a cost-effective and productive manner, organizations can deploy privacy management solutions that utilize automation to reduce request fulfillment time, effort, error, and costs.

 Securiti is the pioneer in deploying artificial intelligence and robotic automation for privacy compliance.
-Judged “Most Innovative Startup 2020” by RSA, Securitii offers organizations with a solution that will help them automate their entire privacy compliance ecosystem, including right to deletion requests.
-Schedule a live demo today and see for yourself how Securitii can get your business ready for compliance with CCPA.
+Judged “Most Innovative Startup 2020” by RSA, Securiti offers organizations with a solution that will help them automate their entire privacy compliance ecosystem, including right to deletion requests.
+Schedule a live demo today and see for yourself how Securiti can get your business ready for compliance with CCPA.